jmikola/jmikola.github.io_tmp/_posts/2014-04-17-hack-dev-day.md

 Support for platforms other than x86 Linux is also on the agenda.
 Facebook enlisted all five feet and two inches of [Elizabeth Smith][esmith] to bring Windows compatibility up to speed, and progress is also being made on OSX and ARM.
-Compatibility for HHVM's JIT and interpreter modes are tracked separately, but the end goal is obviously full support for both on each platform.
+Compatibility for HHVM's <abbr title="Just-in-time">JIT</abbr> and interpreter modes are tracked separately, but the end goal is obviously full support for both on each platform.

 Throughout the presentation, Paul and Sara gave frequent shoutouts to the HHVM community outside of Facebook.
 Nearly every slide had a couple of faces in the margin, highlighting some of the project's most active contributors.
-Special mention went to [Simon Welsh][swelsh], who has single-handedly converted more than 20 HHVM extensions from IDL to HNI.
-This is all part of a team-wide effort being tracked [here][hhvm-1480].
+Special mention went to [Simon Welsh][swelsh], who has single-handedly converted more than 20 HHVM extensions from
+<abbr title="Interface description language">IDL</abbr> to HNI.
+This is all part
+of a team-wide effort being tracked [here][hhvm-1480].
 Sara candidly admitted that the original IDL API for HHVM's extensions was bad enough to make PHP's own C API look appealing.
 HNI is a huge improvement and has really accelerated the development of new extensions, MongoDB's driver project included.

-On a related note to HHVM extensions, I should mention that [Nils][nadermann] was in attendance for the event (representing [Composer] and [phpBB]).
-He recently began working on a [feature][composer-2898] to support installation of PHP and HHVM extensions.
-Composer has long supported dependencies on PECL extensions, but users were always left to their own devices when it came to installing them (no easy task on Windows).
-Recently, PECL has begun automating Windows builds for extensions in its repository, which overcomes one hurdle.
-Assuming the feature comes along as planned, we could ultimately see Composer picked up as HHVM's de facto extension delivery tool down the line.

 One last topic to address was Facebook's commitment to keeping HHVM's development open.
-Based on questions asked throughout the day, it was obvious that Facebook has quite a bit of FUD to overcome when it comes to promoting adoption of Hack and, to a lesser extent, HHVM.
+Based on questions asked throughout the day, it was obvious that Facebook has quite a bit of
+<abbr title="Fear, uncertainty, and doubt">FUD</abbr> to overcome when it comes
+to promoting adoption of Hack and, to a lesser extent, HHVM.
 Sara said that code reviews will happen on [reviews.facebook.net], a public-facing [Phabricator] deployment.
 Currently, the [GitHub repository][hhvm-github] is synced once daily, but there are plans to reduce that latency and implement a two-way sync.
 The HHVM team is also considering opening up their biweekly design meetings to the public via either live video or recordings.

 ### HHVM Performance <small>with Edwin Smith</small>

-We started the day with discussions about type checking, high-level Hack syntax, and PaaS computing platforms.
+We started the day with discussions about type checking, high-level Hack syntax, and <abbr title="Platform as a service">PaaS</abbr> computing platforms.
 Edwin was about to take us to the opposite end of the computing spectrum with a tour of processor dies and assembly code, but not before telling us a story.

 Five years ago, Facebook switched over to HipHop, the infamous PHP-to-C++ compiler and predecessor of HHVM.
 The company had an internal goal to fully